Basic Methods

 Although swimming in ice-cold water is undoubtedly the most effective tempering procedure, do not get too upset if there is no suitable water reservoir where you live.
 You may, for example, run barefooted in the snow and, if there is the possibility, lay in the snow for a while without clothes.
 You may pour well-water on your body.
 As a last resort you may lay in the bath-tub filled with cold water or pour it on your body from a bucket or basin.

-After swimming or douching, you should observe the energy processes inside the body.
-And there you may see the bright white light-fire blazing up, which you should distribute evenly over the entire space inside the body.
+After swimming or showering, you should observe the energy processes inside the body.
+You may see there the bright white light-fire blazing up, which you should distribute evenly over the entire space inside the body.
 This fire heals the body and rids us of coarse energies.

 In conclusion of this chapter, I want to say the following.
 Even without prior studying the techniques of psychic self-regulation, winter swimming saved many people of severe diseases that were considered terminal, including cancer.
 There are many well-known cases of quick healing of respiratory diseases in the acute stage using this method.
 Enthusiasts of winter swimming accumulated certain experience of healing children, and this issue deserves a thorough in-depth study.